myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Setup device forwarding to Cayenne

-In order for data from your device to reach Cayenne, you must configure your devices in the OrbiWise portal to forward data to Cayenne.
-You only need to perform this step once.
+In order for data from your device to reach Cayenne, you must configure forwarding from within the settings found in your user-specific OrbiWise portal.
+You only need to perform this step once from the portal.
 To set this up, open the **Applications** menu and select **HTTP Push configuration**.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170613142142/OrbiWise-Applications-menu.png" width="600" height="86" alt="Orbiwise Push menu"><br/><br/></p>

-From the *HTTP Push configuration* screen we can setup the device so that it forwards data to Cayenne.
-To do so, enter the following information:
+From the *HTTP Push configuration* screen we find the settings needed to forward data to Cayenne.
+To set this up, enter the following information:

 1. **Hostname:** ``https://lora.mydevices.com``
 2. **Port:** ``443``